wolframkriesing/site-stitcher/content/blog-posts/2020/11/28-resource-timing-part1/index.md

 dateCreated: 2020-11-28 14:20 CET
-tags: browsertools, knowledgebase
+tags: browsertools, knowledgebase, web, site speed, performance
 previewImage: header.png

 # Resource Timing (part 1) - The API

-I want to explore the Resource Timing API, part of the Performance API, accessible via `window.performance` in all modern browsers.
+I want to explore the Resource Timing API, one of the Performance APIs, accessible via `window.performance` in all modern browsers.
-This post is the start of a series of [blog posts about browser tools][tag-browsertools], in which I look into any kind of tools or APIs in and around the browser, so mostly things web developers might find useful.
+This post is the start of a series of [blog posts about browser tools][tag-browsertools], in which I look into any kind of tools or APIs in and around the browser, things web developers will hopefully find useful.

 [tag-browsertools]: /blog/tag/browsertools/

 ## First Live Stats
 Up to here **this page loaded <span id="num-assets-loaded-1">??</span> assets** (or resources) and **took <span id="time-taken-loading-1">??</span> seconds to load**.
-Try it: reload the site and the numbers may change.
+<a href="javascript:__updateInlineStats__(1)">Click here to update the stats</a> and the numbers will most probably change.
 <span id="loading-failed-hint-1"><em>(If you just see "??" then reading the data didn't
 work, do you have an older browser?
 You can keep reading and try if and how the described API works in your browser.)</em></span>
-All these information were gathered, just now, via the `Resource Timing API`, which we would like to cover in this article.
-At the end of the article the same stats with the updated values can be found, the values might differ.
+Did you click already?
+Do it!
+Why did the numbers change?
+Because the data you saw first were the data gathered at the point in time when the rendering of this page had reached here (the page had not been rendered completely, yet).
+When you clicked the link, the page had long been rendered completely.
+If you click again to update the stats, the numbers will probably NOT change, because the page had been loaded completely when you first clicked the link, no new assets/resources have been loaded on the site since.

 <script type="text/javascript">
 const getMaxResponseEnd = (resources) => {